Skip to content

 Anne

-She’s 39 years old, concerned that her age is a factor in their inability to conceive.
-Her periods are regular, but cycles are a bit short only 25-26 days.
-She ovulates on her own each month (tracked with an ovulation predictor kit).
+She’s 39 years old, and she is concerned that her age is a factor in their inability to conceive.
+Her periods are regular, but cycles are short, only 25-26 days.
+She ovulates each month (tracked with an ovulation predictor kit).
 Her periods are heavy and crampy on the first day and last for 5 days.
 She has never been pregnant.
-PMS symptoms include breast tenderness, headaches, and crying easily and she spots a day before her period starts.
+PMS symptoms include breast tenderness, headaches, and crying easily, and she spots a day before her period starts.

 Dan

-He’s 41 years old, in good shape, but tends to rely heavily on coffee to keep up with the pace of his hectic legal job.
-Sperm count is normal, motility is normal, morphology is a little low (10%) and DNA fragmentation index is high at 49%.
-He has had a physical exam and ultrasound by his medical doctor that showed no presence of a varicocele.
+He’s 41 years old and in good shape but tends to rely heavily on coffee to keep up with the pace of his hectic legal job.
+Sperm count is normal, motility is normal, morphology is low (10%), and DNA fragmentation index is high at 49%.
+He had a physical exam and ultrasound by his medical doctor, which showed no presence of a varicocele.

 Fertility Solutions